egedemirtas/java-ocp/README.md

 List<String> list = new ArrayList<>();
 list.add("hawk");
 list.add("robin");
-Object[] objectArray = list.toArray();              // using toArray() without parameters will default to array of Object
+Object[] objectArray = list.toArray();
+// using toArray() without parameters will default to array of Object
 // if you specify a size of 0 for the parameter Java will create a new array of the proper size for the return value.
-// If you like, you can suggest a larger array to be used instead.
+// If you wish, you can suggest a larger array to be used instead.
 // If the ArrayList fits in that array, it will be returned,
 // otherwise a new one will be created
 String[] stringArray = list.toArray(new String[0]);